zonemaster/zonemaster/docs/specifications/GUI/gui-specification.md

 * While waiting for a test to be finished, some sort of progress indicator must be shown - when a test level starts running it could output information on what is being done.
 Preferably these indicators should be on the same page as the "Test now".
+* It should be possible to configure the number of concurrent tests being run as to not overload the engine/machine/network.
+* Special care should be taken for undelegated tests so that these do not fill up all available testing "slots" as configured above.
+One example solution could be to have "dedicated" slots for delegated runs vs undelegated runs, like 20x delegated and 20x undelegated concurrent tests.

 **Input:**
 * The domain name input must be filtered and validated according the current DNS rules.